SapotaCorp

 Send Throttling in SFMC: Protect the Website from Your Own Email

-Flash sale email to 500k customers lands in inboxes in four minutes.
+Flash sale email to 500k customers lands in inboxes in 4 minutes.
 Traffic hits the website at once, checkout crashes, the conversion spike turns into downtime.
 Send Throttling spaces the send.

 Send Throttling in SFMC: Protect the Website from Your Own Email